A list of words I strongly dislike:

-I was forced to use “creamy” because there is no good word to describe a smooth, dairy-free soup like this.
-Sure there is “bisque” but a bisque is normally made from seafood (although that isn’t always true) and is almost always made with a truckload or two of heavy cream.
-“Bisque” is one of those red flag words that dieters are told to look out for on menus.
-Sure that tomato soup may sound healthy, but it’s a bisque, and that means calorie-city, so stay away!
+I was forced to use “creamy” because there is no other good word to describe a smooth, dairy-free soup like this.
+Sure there is “bisque” but a bisque is normally made from seafood (although that isn’t always true) and is almost always made with heavy cream.

 Technically, I guess calling it “creamy” isn’t even correct, because doesn’t that imply the use of cream?
 Because for something to be creamy it has to use cream, right?
 Creamy cream.

 Actually, no. It doesn’t.
 You just need some patience and a handy-dandy immersion blender.